pmcfadin/killrvideo-sample-schema/README.md

-cassandra-videodb-sample-schema
+killrvideo-sample-schema
 ===============================

-Sample schema to demonstrate the usage and features of CQL.
+Sample schema for Apache Cassandra 2.1, to demonstrate the usage and features of CQL.

 To run